solana-labs/example-move/README.md

 ## Customizing the Program
 To customize, make changes to the files under `/src`

-Now when you run `npm run start`, you should see your changes.
+Now when you run `npm run start`, you should see the results of your changes.

-To deploy a program with a different name, edit `src/server/config.js`.